-I was a speaker for an HR Conference.
-The association also had hired a very big name motivational speaker, and the place was packed with people there to hear him speak.
+I was a female motivational speaker for an HR Conference.
+The association also hired a top name motivational speaker, and the place was packed with people there to hear him speak.
 The crowd was abuzz with energy, anticipating the big speech.

 He was dynamic, confident and engaging.
-There were some AV issues causing the microphone to crackle, and the guest speaker was visibly upset.
-He mumbled something about, You come all this way and they can't find a reasonable microphone.
-The crowd laughed at his frustration.
+However, some AV issues were causing the microphone to crackle, and the guest speaker was visibly upset.
+He mumbled something about, You come all this way, and they can't find

 - Show up for your speech at least 30 minutes early.

 - Test the microphone and all AV before you speak.